 HOW DOES THE PUPPY SELECTION PROCESS WORK?

-South Florida Labradoodles reserves the right to select “first picks” any puppies to advance the betterment of our Breeding Program , prior to companion pet designation of a litter, which begins at four weeks of age.
+SF Labradoodles reserves the right to select “first picks” any puppies to advance the betterment of our Breeding Program , prior to companion pet designation of a litter, which begins at four weeks of age.
 We base the selection process on priority of reservation, special needs, color and personality match.
 We take great care to match our puppies to the right families by closely watching and continually interacting with our puppies through their early development stage.
 We have plenty of pictures and video for each family to select their puppy.
 Should your selected litter not have a puppy that fits your needs, we will move your reservation to another litter.
 All of our puppies will have amazing soft wavy fleece coats, wonderful temperaments and eager to learn.
 Unexpected non-pregnancies along with gender, size and coat color of puppies we have no control over.
 Everyone of our families have been extremely happy with their puppy.
 Since Australian Labradoodles have been around for so many generations, they’ve become more like a standard breed and all of their temperaments are very similar.
 Since we implement Puppy Culture to give the puppies the best start in their lives, our puppies with some additional training, will be the perfect family dog.

 IS THERE A DIFFERENCE BETWEEN A MALE AND A FEMALE?

 No, there is no difference between a male or a female.
 Both make excellent pets and because we spay and neuter your puppy before it goes home, the males don’t usually develop some of their annoying testosterone-driven habits that people don’t like.